 Idea 3: If You’re Making a Sauce

-If you are making a sauce for pasta, or a pesto or anything like that you can always add a pinch of turmeric and an extra clove of garlic.
+If you are making a sauce for pasta, or pesto or anything like that you can always add a pinch of turmeric and an extra clove of garlic.

-For a lot of sauces where you’d normally call for olive oil, you could also make it 50% flax seed oil and 50% olive oil for a much more omega-3 based sauce.
+For a lot of sauces where you’d normally call for olive oil, you could also make it 50% flaxseed oil and 50% olive oil for a much more omega-3 based sauce.

 Idea 4: If You’re Making (or Having a Shop Bought) Soup

 It’s so easy to double the nutrient content of soups!
 Adding quinoa to the soup is a great call.
-Makes it more filling, more protein, more fibre, more omega 3’s and of course it makes it more anti-inflammatory.
+Makes it more filling, more protein, more fiber, more omega 3’s and of course it makes it more anti-inflammatory.

-You can also add celery, beetroot, ginger, turmeric, cauliflower and asparagus to practically any soup and this will only make it all-the-more delicious.
+You can also add celery, beetroot, ginger, turmeric, cauliflower, and asparagus to practically any soup and this will only make it all-the-more delicious.